 With four foot or six foot wide insulation, the first run should be installed to only cover three feet or five feet respectively.
-The extra foot of width can butt or lap over the rake.
+The extra foot of width can be cut or lapped over the rake.

 It is important to cut back insulation to 1" thick at the rake prior to installing the sliding rake plate on top.
 This will give the roof a chance to move, and also will hold down the insulation during installation.